Athletics in Jamaica: Early 2000s

 More records were broken at the 2006 Commonwealth Games as Jamaica got 10 golds more than double the previous record, making the island's medal haul second only to host country Australia in athletics.
-Jamaica won all the sprint events - 100 metres, 200 metres, sprint hurdles for sprint relays for both men and women, becoming only the third country after Australia in 1950 and the US in the 1984 Olympics to complete a sweep of all sprint events at a major athletics championship.
+Jamaica won all the sprint events – 100 metres, 200 metres, sprint hurdles for sprint relays for both men and women, becoming only the third country after Australia in 1950 and the US in the 1984 Olympics to complete a sweep of all sprint events at a major athletics championship.
 In total they won 10 gold medals 4 silvers 8 bronzes.
-Gold medallists were the then World 100 m record-holder Asafa Powell in the men's 100 m, Sheri-Ann Brooks in the women's 100 m, Maurice Wignall in the 110 m hurdles, Trecia Smith in the triple jump, Tanto Campbell in the Men's seated discus throw, Omar Brown in the 200 m, Brigitte Foster-Hylton in the 100 m hurdles, Men's 4x100 m team of Ainsley Waugh, Asafa Powell, Chris Williams and Michael Frater, and the Women's 4x100 m team of Daniele Browning, Peta Dowdie, Sheri-Ann Brooks and Sherone Simpson.
+Gold medallists were the then World 100 m record-holder Asafa Powell in the men's 100 m, Sheri-Ann Brooks in the women's 100 m, Maurice Wignall in the 110 m hurdles, Trecia Smith in the triple jump, Tanto Campbell in the Men's seated discus throw, Omar Brown in the 200 m, Brigitte Foster-Hylton in the 100 m hurdles, Men's 4 × 100 m team of Ainsley Waugh, Asafa Powell, Chris Williams and Michael Frater, and the Women's 4 × 100 m team of Daniele Browning, Peta Dowdie, Sheri-Ann Brooks and Sherone Simpson.

 2007 was yet another record breaking year for Jamaican athletics as there was another record haul at the 2007 World Championships, and from a field of 204 countries, Jamaica placed fourth in the overall medal count.
 Veronica Campbell won gold in the 100 m but had to settle for a silver in the 200 m.
 This championships also saw the emergence of a young Usain Bolt achieving a silver in the Men's 200 m while Asafa Powell could only manage a bronze medal in the Men's 100 m.
-Maurice Smith won silver in the Decathlon, and both the 4x100 m Men's (Marvin Anderson, Usain Bolt, Nesta Carter, and Asafa Powell) and Women's (Sheri-Ann Brooks, Kerron Stewart, Simone Facey, and Veronica Campbell) sprint relay teams finished with silvers, as well as the 4x400 m women's team (Shericka Williams, Shereefa Lloyd, Davita Prendagast, and Novlene Williams).
+Maurice Smith won silver in the Decathlon, and both the 4 × 100 m Men's (Marvin Anderson, Usain Bolt, Nesta Carter, and Asafa Powell) and Women's (Sheri-Ann Brooks, Kerron Stewart, Simone Facey, and Veronica Campbell) sprint relay teams finished with silvers, as well as the 4 × 400 m women's team (Shericka Williams, Shereefa Lloyd, Davita Prendergast, and Novlene Williams).
 Delloreen Ennis-London and Novlene Williams copped bronzes in the 100 m hurdles and 400 m respectively.
 In total the team won 1 gold medal 6 silver and 3 bronze.

-In 2008, 21-year-old Usain Bolt proved Jamaica's dominance in the 100 m - not his favoured event - first running 9.76, becoming second on the all-time list and then on 1 June 2008 he ran 9.72, breaking the 100 m world record held by compatriot Asafa Powell (9.74 secs) by two hundredths of a second.
+In 2008, 21-year-old Usain Bolt proved Jamaica's dominance in the 100 m – not his favoured event – first running 9.76, becoming second on the all-time list and then on 1 June 2008 he ran 9.72, breaking the 100 m world record held by compatriot Asafa Powell (9.74 secs) by two hundredths of a second.
 This meant that the two fastest men in the world were Jamaicans and it set up a thrilling contest between World 100 m and 200 m Champion, Tyson Gay of the United States, and the two fastest men in history.